 - Emacs (fix committed, not released)

-- Anything using jemalloc (e.g. Rust in Arch Linux ARM)
+- Anything using jemalloc (e.g. Rust installed via the official Arch repositories)

 - Anything using libunwind (fix committed, not released)

 Hopefully this release will help motivate upstream projects to fix these issues and properly support all ARM64 page sizes (64K, 16K, and 4K).
 16K provides a significant performance improvement of up to 20% or so under some workloads, so it’s worth it.

 There is a category of software that will likely never support 16K page sizes: certain emulators and compatibility layers, including FEX.
 Android is also affected, in case someone wants to try running it natively some day.
 For users of these tools, we will provide 4K page size kernels in the future, once the kernel changes that make this possible are ready for upstreaming.